streemtech/docker-postfix/README.md

 ##### The `hash` filter

-This filter will replace the email with the salted (HMAC) hash.
+This filter will replace the email with the salted (HMAC - SHA256) hash.
 While it makes the logs much less readable, it has one specific benefit: it allows you to search through the logs if you know the email address you're looking for.
 You are able to calculate the hash yourself and then grep through the logs for this specific email address.